weaviate/weaviate-io/_posts/blog/2022-07-04-Weaviate-release-1-14.md

 #### Test
-We designed an extreme stress that would represent the "worst case" scenario for a recovery.
-It has multiple independent Write-Ahead-Logs that required recovery, and they were very large.
-A previous version could take multiple hours to recover with this setup.
-The updated setup takes only a few seconds.
+We designed an extreme stress test that would represent the "worst-case" scenario for recovery.
+It has multiple very large, independent Write-Ahead Logs that required for recovery.
+Before, this could take many hours to recover, while now it takes only a few seconds.

 ### Full changelog